-Giving employee rewards must be regularly done to make them feel important.
+Employee rewards must be given regularly to make them feel important.
 It also makes them strive harder to do better at work.

 Employees must be recognized for their hard work and dedication in doing their job.
 They should also be recognized based on their behavior at work.
 Several employees have done their best but they don’t feel like their efforts are being appreciated.
 This makes them feel less energized to give their best when working.